mesibo/conferencing/live-demo/README.md

 - One-to-One chat
 - Invite Participants

-### Known Issues
-- If both remote end and local end participant has muted video, remote unmuting overrides mute
-- Muting audio while sharing the screen, pops up screen permission

-We have also hosted the same code at [https://mesibo.com/livedemo](https://mesibo.com/livedemo) so that you can quickly try it out.

-### To be updated
-We will soon update this document to explain the app features and how it is built with mesibo APIs, in detail.
+There are two sub-folders:
+- **backend** contains the source code for hosting the backend APIs for the app
+- **web** contains the source code for the app which you can directly integrate into your website.

+Refer to the respective readme files in each folder.